-Design, data sources, and methods: Systematic review of relevant studies identified through Medline, Embase, PsycINFO, Cochrane Library.
-SCISEARCH, conference papers, and bibliographies of retrieved primary and review articles.
-Two reviewers independently extracted data on study characteristics, quality, and results to construct 2x 2 tables with congenital heart disease as the reference standard.
-We used a random- effects bivariate model to meta-analyse estimates of sensitivity and specificity.
+Design, data sources and methods: Systematic review of relevant studies identified through MEDLINE, EMBASE, Cochrane Library, MEDION, and bibliographies of retrieved primary and review articles.
+Two reviewers independently extracted data on study characteristics, quality and results to construct 2×2 tables with congenital heart disease as the reference standard.
+A random-effects bivariate model was used to meta-analyse estimates of sensitivity and specificity.
 Logit pairs of sensitivity and specificity of each study were analysed in a single model, accounting for their correlation due to differences in threshold between studies.

-Results: We extracted 8 studies with a total of 35,960 newborns.
-Pulse oximetry was performed on asymptomatic newborns in all studies, with three studies excluding newborns with an antenatal diagnosis of congenital heart disease.
-The studies measured either functional or fractional oxygen saturation by pulse oximetry with oxygen saturation below 95% considered as the cut off level in most studies.
-Based on 8 studies, the summary estimates of sensitivity and specificity were 63% (95% CI, 39% to 83%) and 99.8% (95% CI, 99% to 100%) respectively, yielding a false positive rate of 0.2% (95% CI, 0% to 1%).
+Results: Eight studies were included with a total of 35 960 newborns.
+Pulse oximetry was performed on asymptomatic newborns in all studies; three studies excluding newborns with an antenatal diagnosis of congenital heart disease.
+Either functional or fractional oxygen saturation was measured by pulse oximetry with oxygen saturation below 95% as the cut-off level in most studies.
+On the basis of the eight studies, the summary estimates of sensitivity and specificity were 63% (95% CI 39% to 83%) and 99.8% (95% CI 99% to 100%), respectively, yielding a false positive rate of 0.2% (95% CI 0% to 1%).

-Conclusion: Pulse oximetry has been shown to be highly specific tool with very low false positive rates to detect congenital heart disease.
-Further large well conducted prospective studies are needed to assess its sensitivity with higher precision.
+Conclusion: Pulse oximetry was found to be highly specific tool with very low false positive rates to detect congenital heart disease.
+Large, well-conducted prospective studies are needed to assess its sensitivity with higher precision.

 - clinical epidemiology